pnp/graph-connectors-samples/samples/nodejs-javascript-markdown/README.md

 - Make the setup script executable, by running `chmod +x ./setup.sh`
 - Run the setup script: `./setup.sh`.
 When finished, it will create a local `env.js` file with information about the AAD app, required to run the code
 - Restore dependencies: `npm install`
-- Create the external connection: `npm run createConnector` (this will take several minutes)
+- Create the external connection: `npm run createConnection` (this will take several minutes)
 - Ingest the content: `npm run loadContent`
-- [Create result type](https://learn.microsoft.com/microsoftsearch/manage-result-types) with default settings and the external connection you've just created
-- Use the `resultLayout.json` file for the Adaptive Card code

 ## Features